-Starting in 2015 Chalmers will be a global disseminator of knowledge.
-The beginning of the year will mark the start of ChalmersX – the venture of Chalmers moocs as a whole.
+Early 2015 marked the start of ChalmersX – the venture of Chalmers MOOCs as a whole.

 "This is a new and different way for us to take on the role of knowledge disseminator in our society," says Maria Knutson Wedel, vice president for undergraduate and master’s education at Chalmers.